By Jim Arbogast, Ph.D.

 - After contact with blood or body fluids (e.g., vomit, saliva)

 - Before and after giving care or visiting someone who is ill or who is less able to fight off infections (e.g., someone with diabetes or cancer)

 - Before inserting and removing contact lenses

 When to use hand sanitizer

 Hand sanitizer should be used when soap and water are not readily available.
-According to the CDC, you should use an alcohol-based hand sanitizer that contains at least 60% alcohol.
-Consider using hand sanitizer during these key moments12:
+According to the Public Health Agency of Canada, you should use an alcohol-based hand sanitizer that contains at least 60% alcohol.12 Consider using hand sanitizer during these key moments:

 - After visiting your local grocery store

 - Before and after visiting a public place